reko-beep/chongyun-bot/README.md

 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://GitHub.com/reko-beep/)

-Paimon bot created for discord community of Pakistan Genshin Impact server, you are free to use it, if you want! it contains
+Paimon bot mainly created for discord community of Pakistan Genshin Impact server, but now being built for self hosting noe, you are free to use it, if you want! it contains

     🔸 Paimon soundboard! (sounds provided)